 At services which were due to be a Eucharist but for which a priest is not available, Communion may be administered from the Reserved Sacrament by a deacon or other authorised minister.
+The Bishop of Edmonton has granted permission for Communion by Extension.

-10 Cleaning
+11 Cleaning

-The church will be professionally cleaned every Saturday.
+The church will be professionally on Sunday, Tuesday and Saturday evenings.

-The Duty Warden and sidesmen team will clean frequently touched surfaces (tops of pews, door handles, railings, etc) between each service.
+On Sundays, the Duty Warden and sidesmen team will clean frequently touched surfaces (tops of pews, door handles, railings, etc) between each service.